mck/group-branding/README.md

 # rewe-group-branding
-Defines the Branding for REWE Group Projects
+Defines the Branding for our Group Projects